Our Team of Health Care Professionals

 She supports clients dealing with a range of areas of difficulty such as (but not limited to) anxiety, depression, sleep, PTSD, grief and loss, worry, self harm, stress, relationship issues and self-esteem /confidence issues.

-Jenna has a Masters in Health Psychology and utilises a range of evidence based strategies including Cognitive Behavioural Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness, Interpersonal Psychotherapy, emotion regulation strategies and play-based techniques.
-Jenna is currently undertaking study in a masters in clinical psychology program.
+Jenna has a Masters in Health Psychology and Clinical Psychology.
+She utilises a range of evidence based strategies including Cognitive Behavioural Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness, Interpersonal Psychotherapy (IPT), Emotion Focussed Therapy (EFT), Dialectical Behavioural Therapy (DBT).

 Jenna tailors her approach to therapy based on the individual circumstances of her client and their presenting issue.
 In all aspects of the therapeutic relationship Jenna emphasises a non-judgmental, collaborative and goal orientated process, in which her clients can establish an optimistic outlook for the future.